Victor Vashi: Biography

-After cartooning for several European magazines and newspapers, he emigrated to the United States where he worked under the name Victor Vashi.
+he began cartooning for several European magazines and newspapers.
+Eventually, he emigrated to the United States where he worked under the name Victor Vashi.

 During the 1960s, Victor Vashi was residing at 810 A Street, S.E. in Washington, D.C., while working at McCoy Art Studio.
 He became chief cartoonist for the Machinist union newspaper at its headquarters on Connecticut Avenue, owned by Tom McCoy of Bethesda Maryland.

 Vashi was reportedly very kind and doted on the children of headquarters executives who visited, even entertaining and giving drawing tips to young talent.
 Vashi returned to Europe late in his life; He died in Vienna in 1985 at the age of 74.

 Victor Vashi is probably best known in the United States for two published books of satirical political cartoons.
 The first collection, The Sing Along with Khrushchev Coloring Book was published in 1962 and written from the perspective of the granddaughter of Nikita Khrushchev, writing to her pen-pal, Caroline Kennedy, daughter of U.S. President John F. Kennedy.
 The book was published by the spurious "Sov-o'Press", presumably part of the joke.

 Vashi's next book, The Red Primer for Children and Diplomats was published by Viewpoint Books in 1967, on the occasion of the 50th anniversary of the October Revolution of 1917.
 The book is a humorous cartoon history of communism in the Soviet Union.